Mgamerz/MassEffectModManager/documentation/powerusers.md

 ![Documentation Image](images/documentation_header.png)

 Mod Manager includes several power user features that are not documented in the interface due to their ability to mess up your game without warning.
 These features should _only_ be used by users who know what they are doing.
+Being in Beta and Developer modes at the same time will enable the most power-user features.

 ## Shift Key
 The following actions are modified when holding the shift key and performing the action: